-The Canon of Scripture and The Apocrypha Christianity is on the Scriptures.
+The Canon of Scripture and The Apocrypha Christianity is based on the Scriptures.
 If we can't identify the content and extent of Scripture, then we can't properly distinguish any theological truth from error.
 There were literally dozens of spiritual books that were written in the same time period as the books of the Bible, and many people believe that, because they were unfairly prejudiced against the teachings in these books, church councils weeded those ones out, with the result that many books that should have been included in the Bible, were not.
 The question is then, how the Hebrew canon (The Old Testament) and the Christian canon (The New Testament) were formed.
-In other words, what the selection process was that gave us our current 66 books of the Bible, and why certain books (called the apocrypha) accepted into the Catholic and Eastern Orthodox Bibles, are not included in Protestant Bibles.
+I

 Added October/November 2011